Kasperi17/CV/README.md

-# My Work Experience at K-Market
+# Welcome, My name is Kasperi.

-Hello there! 👋 I'm [Your Name], a second-year vocational school student with a passion for programming.
-Currently, I work at K-Market, gaining valuable experience in the retail industry.
+Hello there! 👋 I'm Kasperi, a second-year vocational school student who is currently studying programming.
+I study at Gradia Viitaniemi vocational school.

 ## About Me